MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 ## Create a flow using the "For a selected record (V3)" from template

 Like with automated flows, Microsoft also provides instant flow templates that you can use to build your own templates.
-The templates provide as fast way to create flows because the trigger and some actions are automatically created and configured for you.
+The templates provide a fast way to create flows, because the trigger and some actions are automatically created and configured for you.
 Templates are also a good way to learn how to build your own flows.

 There are several templates that cover most of the entities in Business Central, like customers, items, sales orders, and so on.
 Each template is typically specific to the records in the page's source table.
 So for example, if you create a flow based on the template named **Block the selected customer in Dynamics 365 Business Central**, the flow will appear on customer-related pages, like **Customers** list and **Customer card**.

-Complete the following steps:
+To create an instant flow from a template, complete the following steps:

 1. Add a new flow from [!INCLUDE[prod_short](../includes/prod_short.md)] or Power Automate:

    # [From Business Central](#tab/bc)

+   With this way, you'll work only in Business Central, but you have the option during the setup to open the flow in Power Automate.

    1. Sign in to [Business Central](https://businesscentral.onmicrosoft.com).
    2. Open the list, card, or document page.